girasole123/Abbrev/README.md

 ## Examples and compiled PDFs

-The repository contains example documents demonstrating both the backward-compatible API and the new v0.2.0 functionality.
+The repository contains example documents demonstrating both the backward-compatible API (file `example.typ`) and the new v0.2.0 functionality (file `example2.typ`).

 To view the compiled PDFs without installing Typst: